 Children take tests as they complete each section of a workbook before proceeding to the next.
 Tests check on student mastery of current subject matter and also review previously mastered material.
 A second test is included within each LIFEPAC to be used as needed.

 Alpha Omega offers full curriculum for grades one through twelve, including Bible and electives.
 (Non-denominational Christianity is integrated throughout the material, not just in their Bible courses.)
-Courses are available in complete sets for each subject for each grade level.
+Courses are available in complete sets for each subject for each grade level with all five subjects or in sets of four subjects without the Bible course.
 For most courses, each boxed set includes ten LIFEPACS and a complete teacher's guide which includes all answer keys, tests, and teacher helps for the subject for that year in a perfect-bound volume.
 (Grade 1 teachers' guides are in two volumes because of their size.)
 Subject areas are Bible, Math, Language Arts (English), Science, and History and Geography for the elementary grades.
 (History and Geography combine within one LIFEPAC strand.)
 While you can buy complete grade-level packages, you can also purchase subjects separately, selecting different grade levels if need be.
 Only a few of the LIFEPAC courses require the use of a supplementary book to complete the course.
 Alpha Omega offers elective courses for many subjects such as art, foreign language, government, literature, health, speech, business, and worldview.

 Alpha Omega emphasizes that their material should not be used by a child working totally independently but that parents need to be involved, supplementing with activities and other interaction from the teachers' manuals to ensure an effective program.
 Even though the LIFEPACS enable children to work independently, parental involvement is essential for providing the complete learning experience intended by the publisher.
 Unfortunately, there is a tendency among home educators to ignore the teacher's manuals and allow children to use the material completely on their own.
 Because this happens so frequently, I recommend that LIFEPACS be used with older learners (junior and senior high) who are independent, self-motivated, and who do not need much hands-on experience to learn well.
 However, if parents plan to use the material as designed by the publisher, then it can work with learners who need more parental interaction.